huankoh/long-doc-summarization/README.md

 **<u> Updates <u>**

-The advent of large language models (LLMs) as foundational models has shown that [LLMs](https://arxiv.org/abs/2303.18223) can seemingly perform a limitless range of tasks, including long document summarization.
+Large language models [(LLMs)](https://arxiv.org/abs/2303.18223) can seemingly perform a limitless range of tasks, including long document summarization.
 Nonetheless, we believe significant performance gaps remain when dealing with long texts.

 We suggest the following two papers for potential insights: